blair-mmai/AzureML_SentimentAnalysis/Overview-of-Microsoft-Azure-ML-Studio-for-Sentiment-Analysis.md

 ## **Azure Text Analytics Functionality & Use Cases**

-ML Studio’s Text Analytics API is specifically designed for text related business cases such as classifying our tweet dataset.
+ML Studio’s Text Analytics API is specifically designed for text related business cases such as classifying your tweet dataset.
 The four analysis tools within this API are found below with example use cases (4).

 ### _Sentiment Analysis_ <-- **This is what your business use case requires**